 In line with the requirements of the Concordat to Support Research Integrity, the University’s Research and Knowledge Exchange Committee reviews and approves an annual statement summarising how research integrity is promoted and supported, including details of related activities undertaken across the University.
 This statement also includes anonymised information about how allegations of misconduct in research have been assessed and investigated.
 This information is also provided to University Board.
 This statement is available here Research Integrity Statement 2020-21.

-Research ethics is concerned with safeguarding human participants in research, and the University seeks to protect the rights, privacy and welfare of participants, as well as their personal data.
+Research ethics is concerned with safeguarding human participants and the welfare of animal subjects in research, and the University seeks to protect the rights, privacy and welfare of participants, as well as their personal data.
 It is an essential component of research integrity alongside scientific rigour and professional conduct.

 As outlined in the Research Ethics Policy and Code of Practice for Research, research projects involving human participants, or live subjects (including animals), or data that could potentially identify human subjects, must undergo Research Ethics review through an approval process.
 This includes staff and students.